 Helpful Tips and Tricks

 #1.
-Placing the paneer in water will keep it from drying out.
+Place the paneer in water after cutting it into cubes to keep it from drying out.

 #2.
 Add only as much water as you need to the paneer batter.